Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Callouts in the Failover blade point to the From and To fields.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image323.png "Failover blade")

-8. After the Failover is initiated close the blade and move to **Site Recovery Jobs**.
+8. After the Failover is initiated, close the Failover blade and move to **Site Recovery Jobs**.
 Select the **Failover** job to monitor the progress.

     ![Failover is selected in the Site Recover jobs blade.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image324.png "Site Recover jobs blade")

-9. You can monitor the progress of the Failover from here.
+9. You can monitor the progress of the Failover from this panel

     ![Screenshot of the Site Recover jobs blade with progress status displaying.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image325.png "Site Recover jobs blade")